-- 12.1 In their treatment of news and current affairs content, broadcasters shall comply with section 46L of the Act. - 12.2 In their treatment of news and current affairs content broadcasters shall comply with the following general obligations: -
+- 12.1 In their treatment of news and current affairs content, including matters which are either of public controversy or the subject of current public debate, broadcasters shall comply with Section 46L of the Act. - 12.2 In their treatment of news and current affairs content, including matters which are either of public controversy or the subject of current public debate, broadcasters shall comply with the following general obligations.